mwelz/GenericML/README.md

 # "mlr3::lrn('ranger', num.trees = 100)"
 ```

-*We emphasize that the number of cores affects the random number stream.
+*We emphasize that the number of cores and your type of operating system affect the random number stream.
 Thus, different choices of `num_cores` may lead to different results.
-Consequently, the results below are only reproducible for `num_cores = 8`.*
+Moreover, results of parallel processes are reproducible across all Unix systems, but might deviate on Windows systems.
+Consequently, the results below are only reproducible on Unix systems for `num_cores = 8`.*

 ### Best Linear Predictor (BLP) analysis